What Recording on Tape is Like

 A few clicks of the mouse and you’re where you need to be.
 While you are able to establish a few auto-locate points, finding certain sections of a song on tape means hitting the rewind button and guessing when to stop it.
 When time is of the essence, would you rather spend it producing or searching?

 This, of course, is in the ear of the beholder.
 Some may say digital recordings are a little too perfect and robotic for such a creative industry.
 Others say removing all of the imperfections of tape makes the song sound the way the artists intended.

 Some music producers will track digitally, edit digitally on Pro Tools or some other DAW of choice, then send to tape for mix.
 Old school performers and some indie rock enthusiasts prefer throwing caution to the wind and will stay entirely in tape but doing so is rare as it is very costly.

 Start Your Experience

 At Recording Connection, we believe the best way to gain experience is in the real world.
-Our Audio Engineering and Music Production Program will place you in a professional studio, working one on one with an industry pro.
+Our Audio Engineering and Music Production School will place you in a professional studio, working one on one with an industry pro.
 The curriculum is based on what you want to learn and what your mentor needs you to know.